computernewb/collab-vm-server-1.2/README.md

 For example, to start CollabVM Server on TCP port 6004 with the directory for the HTML files served from a folder called "collabvm", type `./collab-vm-server -p 6004 -r collabvm`.

-The HTTP Directory is optional, if not provided it looks for a folder called "http".
+The HTTP Directory is optional, if not provided it looks for a folder called "bhttp".

 When you start the server for the first time, you'll get a message that a new database was created.